Is your residence hall furniture made from wood? And more specifically, do you have FSC certified furniture?

 As we’ve explored, there are a number of forest certification programs in the marketplace.
 But FSC is the global gold standard when it comes to integrity in assessing sustainable and responsible forestry.

-It is widely considered the most coveted certification that an eco-friendly wood product can receive.
+Many consider it the most coveted certification that an eco-friendly wood product can receive.

-One reason for this priveleged status is that the FSC certification received a singular endorsement in 2015 from the U.S. Environment Protection Agency.
+One reason for this privileged status is that the FSC certification received a singular endorsement in 2015 from the U.S. Environment Protection Agency.
 With this move, the EPA effectively drew a line in the sand, singling out FSC as the only acceptable certification standard.